Last updated: November 9, 2021

 The downside is that it’s not trivial to get data from Pipedrive into Drip.
-You can use Zapier as a duct tape between the services, create a custom integration based on API’s of both products or use a 3rd party syncing tool such as PieSync.
+You can use Zapier as a duct tape between the services or create a custom integration based on API’s of both products.

 C. “Cold” email sequence tools – these are sales-y Pipedrive-integrated prospecting tools that harvest emails in bulk from the wild